purplsquirr3l/practicum-example-repo/README.md

 - wordcloud
 - xlrd

+The exact package versions that were used during package development can be found in [requirements.txt](./requirements.txt).

-\* This has only been tested with Python 3.6.
+\* This package has only been tested with Python 3.6.

 ## About this repository
 This repository - including its contents and structure - was assembled to provide an example of a repository for practicum teams.
 For even more detailed information, please give the repository's wiki a glance.
 Everything in this repository is subject to change.